SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Results

-\paragraph{\ours shows strong potential in handling contexts beyond pre-training window size.} We test Qwen2.5-7B (w/ YARN~\citep{peng2024yarn}) and Llama3.1-8B on LongBenchV2 with results presented in Table~\ref{tab:lbV2_short_ben_results}.
+\paragraph{\ours shows better length generalization beyond the pre-training window.} We test Qwen2.5-7B (w/ YARN~\citep{peng2024yarn}) and Llama3.1-8B on LongBenchV2 with results presented in Table~\ref{tab:lbV2_short_ben_results}.
 For Qwen2.5-7B (w/ YARN), \ours consistently outperforms the original PO algorithms across varying difficulty levels and context lengths.
 This highlights the superior generalization ability of models trained with \ours, demonstrating its promise in handling longer and more diverse real-world long-context tasks.
-For Llama3.1-8B, SoLo-ORPO shows improved performance across all evaluation dimensions, except for a slight degradation on tasks with a context size of $<32K$.
-Compared to Qwen2.5-7B, the performance gains of Llama3.1-8B are relatively lower, likely due to the factors discussed earlier.
-A brief discussion on SoLo-DPO/SimPO is provided in Appendix~\ref{sec:more_analysis_on_dpo}.

-\paragraph{\ours maintains short-context performance.} Based on the diverse metrics in Table~\ref{tab:lbV2_short_ben_results}, the results demonstrate that \ours effectively maintains performance on short-text tasks.
-Additionally, findings from IFEval reveal that standard SFT may partially degrade instruction-following ability.
+For Llama3.1-8B, SoLo-ORPO shows improved performance across all evaluation dimensions, except for a slight degradation on tasks with input length $<$32k words.
+While short-text training inherently aids length generalization~\citep{gao-etal-2025-train,From_Short_to_Long}, SoLoPO’s advantage likely stems from SoLo-RA, which explicitly enhances contextual knowledge localization, as discussed in Appendix~\ref{sec:on_modeling_solopo}.
+Ablation experiments on NIAH-Plus in Appendix~\ref{sec:ablation_solo_ra} further support this claim. {Additionally, for DPO, SoLo-DPO outperforms LongPO(pub), despite the latter is trained on a larger volume of longer data.
+This may stem from LongPO's direct assignment of $y \sim \pi(y|x_{\text{long}})$ as $y_l$ and $y \sim \pi(y|x_{\text{short}})$ as $y_w$ without ensuring $y_w \succ y_l$.
+In contrast, our method constructs preference data from ground truth, ensuring correctness and quality.}